zumbov2/findR/README.md

 # findR
-Find R Scripts, R Markdown and PDF files by content with pattern matching.
+The `findR` functions `findRscript`, `findRmd`, and `findPDF` scan all directories and subdirectories of a given path for R scripts, R Markdown and PDF files with content that matches a specific pattern.
+The hits can be copied to a folder.

 ## Installation
 ```